Monduli/reminderbot/README.md

 1/20/2023 Changes
 - Added "play" mode.
 This just reminds you to drink water and doesn't ask about whether you're focusing on work.
 Will add more in the future.

+1/24/2023 Changes
+- Added time elapsed counter to first prompt.
+It asks if you drank water, you respond, then it tells you how long it took you to respond to it.